 It really doesn’t matter if you install the theme or the plugin first.
 Just make sure to install both in order to get the whole functionality.

 For more information about the installation procedure along with some small videos check out this article.

 Installing the theme is a very simple process.
 Go to your dashboard under Appearance > Themes > Add new, click Upload Theme and upload the zip file.
 Once uploaded click Install Now and then the Activate Theme link.
 For a more detailed overview on how to download and install the theme check out this article.

 Once the theme is installed and activated you will be forwarded to the theme’s onboarding page.

 You will be prompted to install and activate the Ignition Framework plugin if you haven’t done so already.
 Here you can also install our free custom blocks plugin, GutenBee.
-Through the onboarding page you have access to many useful links, such as the theme’s documentation, our knowledge base articles, direct links to our support hub and access to our theme installation service.
+Through the onboarding page you have access to many useful links, such as the theme’s documentation, our knowledge base articles and direct links to our support hub.

 In the Sample Content tab of the onboarding page you can install and activate all the plugins required to import the sample content and proceed with its installation.
 More info on that on the next section.